Discover top website trends and insights for 2025

 Webflow Team

-Why is schema markup important for SEO?
+Why is schema markup important for SEO and AEO?

 Schema markup, also known as structured data, helps search engines better understand your content.
 Detailed schema markup helps search engines use this information to share rich results for their users on search result pages (SERPs).
 These rich results include more features, such as reviews, prices, and images, and they have a better click-through rate (CTR).
 As your CTR increases, your website earns higher search ranks — so having the right schema markup significantly impacts your SEO.
+Using schema markup also helps search engines form a richer knowledge graph entry for your brand or content, increasing your visibility in various Google features.

 Common schema markup types

 When you implement schema markup on your page, you’re labeling content using a consolidated library of item properties from Schema.org.
-Google, Microsoft, Yahoo, and Yandex cooperatively developed the library to establish a unified vocabulary they could all use to interpret content and improve search results
+Google, Microsoft, Yahoo, and Yandex cooperatively developed the library to establish a unified vocabulary they could all use to interpret content and improve search results.

 Business websites use different schema types depending on the services and products they offer and how they describe them.
 Here are the most commonly used types of schema, along with a few suggestions for item properties to use from them:

-• Organization — A primary type for institutions like businesses, schools, or clubs.
+• Organization: A primary type for institutions like businesses, schools, or clubs.

 • Common properties: